FreeCityPlatform/awesome-freecity/README.md

 - [Liberstad CC Portal](https://www.liberstad.cc/) - CC are companies that exists on the City Chain blockchain and operate independently outside of national and state borders and boundaries.

+- [Neighborpicker](https://neighborpicker.com/) - WE BUILD YOUR COMMUNITY, Live with people you like.

 ## Podcasts

 - [Free Cities Podcast](https://free-cities.org/category/podcast/) - The Free Cities Podcast, hosted by filmmaker and the Foundation’s creative director Timothy Allen, explores the stories of the people who build, live in, and advocate for Free Cities.